2014 Carolina Panthers season: Week 1: at Tampa Bay Buccaneers

 Derek Anderson made his first start as Panthers QB, substituting for Cam Newton who was nursing a rib injury he'd suffered during the preseason.
-The change in QB didn't appear to faze the team, as the Panthers won their first season opener in six years, 20-14.
-They started the season 1-0 and improved to 1-0 without Newton starting.
+The change in QB didn't appear to faze the team, as the Panthers won their first season opener in six years, 20–14.
+They started the season 1–0 and improved to 1–0 without Newton starting.

 Week 2: vs. Detroit Lions

 Newton returned to the starting lineup with some added padding around his ribs.
 The game's highlight was a defensive interception against Lions star WR Calvin "Megatron" Johnson.
-With the win, the Panthers improved to 2-0 and 16-5 when Newton doesn't commit a turnover.
+With the win, the Panthers improved to 2–0 and 16–5 when Newton doesn't commit a turnover.

 Week 3: vs. Pittsburgh Steelers

 This was the first Sunday Night Football home game for the Panthers since 2009.
-With the loss, the Panthers dropped to 2-1.
+With the loss, the Panthers dropped to 2–1.
 Newton left the game due to injury but he fumbled the ball.
-This dropped the team to 10-20 when he commits a turnover.
+This dropped the team to 10–20 when he commits a turnover.

 Week 4: at Baltimore Ravens

 This game marked the first time WR Steve Smith Sr. played against his former team after being cut in the offseason.
 He was clearly fired up, recording over 100 yards receiving and two touchdown receptions.
-With the loss, the Panthers record was 2-2.
+With the loss, the Panthers record was 2–2.
 The team dropped to 16-6 when Newton doesn't commit a turnover.

 Week 5: vs. Chicago Bears

-With the win, the Panthers improved to 3-2.
-They would also improve to 11-20 when Newton commits at least one turnover.
+With the win, the Panthers improved to 3–2.
+They would also improve to 11–20 when Newton commits at least one turnover.
 Unknown at the time, this would be the team's last victory for over two months.

 Week 6: at Cincinnati Bengals

-Both teams went back and forth scoring and holding the opposing offense without scoring.
-This would be the highest-scoring overtime tie in NFL history, as well as the first tie in Panthers history as their record stood at 3-2-1.
-The team's record then stood at 11-20-1 when Newton commits a turnover.
+Both teams went back and forth scoring in a shootout.
+This would be the highest-scoring overtime tie in NFL history, as well as the first tie in Panthers history as their record stood at 3–2–1.
+The team's record then stood at 11–20–1 when Newton commits a turnover.

 Week 7: at Green Bay Packers

-With the loss, the Panthers dropped to 3-3-1.
-The team also dropped to 11-21-1 when Newton turns the ball over.
+With the loss, the Panthers dropped to 3–3–1.
+The team also dropped to 11–21–1 when Newton turns the ball over.

 Week 8: vs. Seattle Seahawks

-With the loss, the Panthers dropped to 3-4-1.
-The team also dropped to 11-22-1 when Newton commits at least one turnover.
+With the loss, the Panthers dropped to 3–4–1.
+The team also dropped to 11–22–1 when Newton commits at least one turnover.